 indication and most importantly focus.
 Do some scent pads and short tracks and encourage playing with balls and a leather rag.

 Then let him grow up, repeat step 4.

 Choose a trainer/handler whose dogs work in the way you would like your puppy to work, watch them and ask questions and try with

 your own dog.
 Choosing one mentor helps you to get a start without being confused about all the conflicting advice.
 As you learn,

 you can tailor the methods to suit you better.

 9. Find an IPO club that suits you

 Get in touch with the club contacts for several clubs nearest you and see which one fits your style and personality.
 Each club

 in your area will have a different "feel" to it and will promote different training styles.
 Aim to stay with one club/training

-director until your dog achieves SchH1 (likely around 24 months with focused effort), so that you both learn one style and have
+director until your dog achieves IPO1 (likely around 2-3 years with focused effort), so that you both learn one style and have

 10. Get a wide leather collar/harness